The Attorneys General

 Since taking office in 2006, Attorney General Gansler has focused on environmental, consumer, and public safety issues.
 He has distinguished himself by prosecuting polluters of the Chesapeake Bay, protecting consumers from various forms of fraud, and safeguarding the public from gangs, violent crime, and the underbelly of the Internet.
-Attorney General Gansler is also President of the National Association of Attorneys General (NAAG).
+Attorney General Gansler was also President of the National Association of Attorneys General (NAAG) from 2012-2013.
 He served as Chair of the Democratic Attorneys General Association (DAGA) until becoming President-Elect at the national organization.
 He also has chaired NAAG committees on Youth Access to Alcohol, the Environment and Energy.

 Safeguarding Our EnvironmentAttorney General Gansler secured the largest air quality settlement of its kind in the history of the United States, a Maryland history-making water pollution penalty, the largest civil penalty ever levied for an oil spill in Maryland, and the largest asbestos penalty in Maryland history.
 Attorney General Gansler continues to conduct an audit of the tributaries that feed the Bay to identify polluters and take appropriate action.
 Along with these and other significant enforcement victories against polluters, Attorney General Gansler led the successful charge to have phosphates banned from dishwasher detergent and arsenic banned from chicken feed, and helped secure standing for environmental groups to sue polluters in State court.